boltops-tools/ufo/README.md

 If the ECS service hi-web does not yet exist, ufo will create the service for you.

-If the service has a container name web, you'll get prompted to create an ELB and specify a target group arn.
+By convention, if the service has a container name web, you'll get prompted to create an ELB and specify a target group arn.
 The ELB and target group must already exist.

 You can bypass the prompt and specify the target group arn as part of the command.
 The elb target group can only be associated when the service gets created for the first time.
 If the service already exists then the `--target-group` parameter just gets ignored and the ECS task simply gets updated.
 Example: